Temple

 The Underfield and Temple are closely related, but they are not the same thing.

-The Underfield is the continuity beneath active practice — the feeling that the Field remains present in the background of life.
+The Underfield is the continuity beneath active return — the sense that the Field remains quietly present beneath the surface of life.

 Temple is what forms when that continuity becomes more stable, more familiar, and more inhabitable over time.